-Even though digital adoption snails comparatively to other sectors globally, it is forecasted that education spendings for digitization will reach $404 billion by 2025.
-The new technological landscape in K-12 and higher eds raises an ocean of new opportunities for startups to meet the needs of all stakeholders beyond creating a language learning app.
+Even though digital adoption snails comparatively to other sectors globally, it is forecasted that education spending for digitization will reach$404 billion by 2025.
+The new technological landscape in K-12 and higher eds raises an ocean of new opportunities for startups to meet the needs of all stakeholders beyondcreating a language learning app.

 Investors adore EdTech

-$10.76 billion is a figure of record-breaking venture capital investments that took off at an unprecedented clip by 2020.
+$10.76 billion is a figure for record-breaking venture capital investments that took off at an unprecedented clip by 2022.

 Yet on a pre-seed round, figures count $2.1 million to support Maqsad, a startup from Pakistan, aiming “to make education more accessible to 100 million Pakistani students.”
 It is a good ground for R&D and growth activities, isn’t it?

-Leap, a US-Indian two-year-old startup focused on helping students with abroad education issues, raised $75 million in total in 2021 in Series B and C. Apart from intensive investors Sequoia Capital India and Jungle Ventures, Owl Ventures and Harvard Management Company joined the forces to supported EdTech undertaking, finding it promising.
+Leap, a two-year-old US-Indian startup focused on helping students with abroad education issues,raised $75 million in total in 2021 in Series B and C. Apart from intensive investors Sequoia Capital India and Jungle Ventures, Owl Ventures, and Harvard Management Company joined the forces to support the EdTech undertaking, finding it promising.

-Another example, Panorama Education, serves 25% of American schools, having backed with $60 million funding to provide an education software platform helping educational institutions to understand their K-12 students with surveys.
-In its turn, NoRedInk, a San Francisco-based startup, got a $50 million Series B support to help students get back on track with writing skills, which demonstrates the renewed interest of investors in the sector.
+Another example, Panorama Education, serves 25% of American schools, having backed with$60 million in funding to provide an education software platform helping educational institutions to understand their K-12 students with surveys.
+In its turn, NoRedInk, a San Francisco-based startup, got a$50 million Series B support to help students get back on track with writing skills, which demonstrates the renewed interest of investors in the sector.

 Zoomers are your trend-setters